 Registering with the tax agency (Agencia Tributaria)

-To register with the Agencia Tributaria, you need to take your passport, your NIE and (must I say it again) copies of both.
-Here, you need to request the Modelo 037 form which is a ‘simplified form’ to register for the ALTA (a kind of database of autonomos).
-The form can be found here (and also completed if they get the online version working, which I was told was still a work in progress) but your certificado digital will need to be working before you can fill it out and send it online.
-If your NIE isn’t fully activated yet (like mine, although I had already had the NIE for a week!), you will also need to fill in a Modelo 030 form which gives the Agencia Tributaria your personal information (i.e. passport number, where you were born, where you are from, where you live in Barcelona, NIE, etc.).
-Both the 030 and 037 can also be obtained in person from the Agencia Tributaria and can be filled out before or during your appointment (whether you made it previously or otherwise).
+To register with the Agencia Tributaria, you need to take your passport, your NIE and copies of both.
+You need to request the Modelo 037 form, a simplified form to register for the ALTA.
+The ALTA is a database of autonomos.
+The form can be found here (and also completed if they get the online version working) but you need to sort out the certificado digital.
+Once done, you can fill it in and send it online.
+If your NIE isn’t fully activated yet, you will also need to fill in a Modelo 030 form as well.
+This gives the Agencia Tributaria your personal information (i.e. passport number, place of birth, country of origin, residence in Barcelona, NIE, etc.).
+Both the 030 and 037 can also be obtained in person from the Agencia Tributaria.
+Fill them out before or during your appointment (whether you made it previously or otherwise).

 I’m not like a normal worker.
 I’m a cool worker

 At this point, assuming that everything went well, you should be an autonomo legally able to practice/work in Spain.
-You have now registered with the Agencia Tributaria and Seguridad Social that you are not a normal worker (you are a special case) and therefore now follow the rules of autonomos instead of normal contracted workers.
+You have now registered with the Agencia Tributaria and Seguridad Social that you are not a normal worker.
+You are a special case.
+Therefore, you now follow the rules of autonomos instead of normal contracted workers.

 EDIT: I have found this guide in Spanish from WikiHow on How to Become an Autonomo (Cómo hacerse autónomo) which mentions a few steps for the Agencia Tributaria/Hacienda.
-These were all completed at the same time for me with the Modelo 037 and the lady ended with ‘congrats on becoming an autonomo’, so I believe that everything is finished.
+These were all completed at the same time for me with the Modelo 037.
+The civil servant ended our session with ‘congrats on becoming an autonomo’, so I believe that everything is finished.

 I hope others find it helpful!